 How to Utilize HubSpot’s Sequences for the Best Follow Up

-Prospecting is extremely difficult and when it comes to making a sale, consistency and follow-up is key.
+Prospecting is extremely difficult and when it comes to making a sale, consistency and follow-up are key.
 In fact, “it takes an average of 8 cold call attempts to reach a prospect” [source].
 If you give up after too few attempts or if you aren’t consistent in your follow-up, it can cost you.
 This is where HubSpot sequences come in.
-Sequences are an invaluable tool within the CRM platform that allow you to automate your outreach and follow-up process.
+Sequences are an invaluable tool within the CRM platform that allows you to automate your outreach and follow-up process.
 They take the guesswork out of what to say and when to follow up, making your sales process a breeze.

 Learn More: Why Your Small Business Should Use HubSpot for Sales